Send the link below via email or IMCopy

 Work is play?
 Seeking pleasure at work?
 Resisting alienation?

 Art-for-art's sake?
-Taking pride at one's work?
-How to reconcile art and business?
+Taking pride in one's work?

 The 'auteur' myth

-Negotiated and collective authorship
+In fact: negotiated and collective authorship

 Idea theft and ownership